Hypo-huh? What Is Hypopressive Exercise & Low Pressure Fitness????

 I do hypopressives.
 I feel better and I look better.
 I'm getting really positive feedback from my patients.
 We have some very promising studies and a growing body of research that increases almost monthly supporting its use for improving prolapse, incontinence, lower back pain, and improving respiratory parameters.
 Hypopressives are the latest and could be the greatest.
 Time will tell.
 By the way I did reach out to America's most famous hypopressive practitioner, Arnold Schwarzenegger, to get some feedback on how 50+ years of performing hypopressive exercises is working out for him.
 I still haven't heard back.
 Mr. Schwarzenegger, the women of the US would love to hear your experience........

-Carol Harmon OTR/L, MOT, M.Ed. is a Women's Health Occupational Therapist and owner of Core Functional Wellness in San Diego, CA. Her practice is focused on helping peri and post-menopausal women resolve issues of incontinence, overactive bladder, prolapse and constipation/IBS without surgery, pills, needles or invasive methods.
-Her clients fondly call her their "Menopause Sherpa"(TM).
-You can find out more or contact Carol at www.corefunctionalwellness.com
+Carol Harmon OTR/L, MOT, M.Ed. is a Pelvic Health Occupational Therapist and owner of Core Functional Wellness in San Diego, CA. Her practice is focused on helping women and children resolve issues "down there" because incontinence, overactive bladder, recurrent UTI, constipation, IBS, IC, prolapse pain, diastasis and anxiety are common but not normal and you shouldn't have to "just live with it".
+You can find out more or schedule an appointment at www.corefunctionalwellness.com

 1) Omkar, S. (2012).
 Uddiyana Bandha- a Yoga Approach to Core Stability.
 Sense, 2(2), 112-117.